JetStream for OpenFaaS¶

 - A JetStream Server is the original NATS Core project, running in "jetstream mode"

-- A Subscriber is what the queue-worker creates, if the max_inflight is set to 25, the queue-worker will create 25 subscribers
+- A Subscriber is what the queue-worker creates to start pulling messages from the stream.
+If the max_inflight is set to 25, the queue-worker will pull a maximum of 25 messages at a time.

 You can learn more about JetStream here: Docs for JetStream